IOPConnect

 Bronze Early Career Medals and Prizes

-We define early career as meaning someone who is, as of 15 January 2024 and allowing for career breaks:
+We define early career as meaning someone who is, as of the closing date of the Medals and Prizes in any given year and allowing for career breaks:

-• within six years of your PhD graduation date
+• within six years of their PhD graduation date

-• within ten years of first beginning work in the research and/or application of physics, if you don’t have a PhD.
+• within ten years of first beginning work in the research and/or application of physics, if they don’t have a PhD.

-We welcome nominees who have made contributions to:
+We welcome nominees who have made exceptional early-career contributions to:

 Eligibility